mcgregorian1/sealR/README.md

 }
 ```

 Then in the console, run the following.
-This will automatically save the documentation to the package
+This will automatically save and add the documentation to the package.
 ```r
 library(dev_tools)
 library(roxygen2)